 The cardiovascular system is a complicated group of organs, consisting of the heart and blood vessels.
 Many different diseases can affect the cardiovascular system, including:

-Conditions that affect the heart and blood vessels are often grouped together as cardiovascular disease because many people live with more than one of them.
+Conditions that affect the heart and blood vessels are often grouped together as cardiovascular disease because many people have more than one condition at the same time.
 Each of these diseases raises the risk of other heart and blood vessel diseases.

 This article will focus on the relationship between hypertension, heart disease, and stroke so that you can better understand your own health.
 We’ll also discuss how to reduce your risk of developing other cardiovascular diseases.

 High blood pressure develops when the force of blood against artery walls is consistently too high.
 A normal blood pressure is lower than 120/80 millimeters of mercury (mm Hg).
-When the top number (systolic blood pressure) or bottom number (diastolic blood pressure) gets higher, you can be diagnosed with hypertension.
+When either the top number (systolic) or the bottom number (diastolic) is high, you may be diagnosed with hypertension.

 Hypertension is often referred to as a “silent killer” because it often has no symptoms, but it can cause serious damage to your heart, blood vessels, and other organs over time.
 The condition can be characterized as primary (developing on its own) or secondary (due to another health problem).